FinnC/moth-SOMns/docs/infrastructure.md

 ## Code Style

-When working on SOMns code, please look at the code around you and stick to the style.
+When working on Moth code, please look at the code around you and stick to the style.
 It might be *particular*, but it is consistent in this code base.

 To ensure basic compliance with the style, we **use